wavexx/python-bond/README.rst

   ``RemoteException`` on the Python side.

 * References are implicitly broken as *objects are transferred by value*.
-This is obvious, are you're talking with a separate process, but it can easily be forgotten due to the blurring of the boundary.
+This is obvious, as you're talking with a separate process, but it can easily be forgotten due to the blurring of the boundary.

 * Calling functions across the bridge is slow, also in Python, due to the